axelboc/voronoi-delaunay/README.md

 - the grid spacing, in pixels.

 The grid spacing setting is used to position the source vertices in a grid: a value of 10 means that their coordinates will be multiples of 10.
-Note that, depending on the number of vertices, choosing a spacing that is too large may result in the script running a infinite loop, as it will not find enough valid positions to place the vertices.
+Note that, depending on the number of vertices, choosing a spacing that is too large may result in the script running an infinite loop, as it will not find enough valid positions to place the vertices.

 The script also implements a mode that shows the construction of the Delaunay triangulation step by step.

-In step-by-step mode, 3 canvases are used, that show:
+In this mode, 3 canvases are used, that show:
 1. the triangles that are about to be deleted;
-2. the outline of the cavity formed by the deleted triangles; and
+2. the perimeter of the cavity formed by the deleted triangles; and
 3. the triangles that were just added to the triangulation.